HansOersted/learning-lyapunov-cbf/README.md

 Given the tracking result, this repository automates the search for Lyapunov candidate.
-And it even gives us a PDF report automatically.
+And it even gives us a PDF report automatically!

 <div>&nbsp;&nbsp;&nbsp;&nbsp;🧼 Whiteboard math?